VitaliyRuzha/VitaliyRuzha/README.md

-- Hi!
-I'm Vitaliy.
+- I'm Vitaliy.
 Nice to meet you.
-- I'm interested in fields such as computer science, astronomy, animation, and some cinematography.
-I enjoy the fusion of arts with science!
+- Fields such as computer science, astronomy, animation, and cinematography are interesting to me.
+I enjoy the fusion of arts with science.
 - You can contact me at <ryanstusalitusEPK@gmail.com>.
-I look forward to any messages.
+I look forward to messages.

 <!---
 VitaliyRuzha/VitaliyRuzha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.